Miked13/Friend-Finder/README.md

 To install them all at once, type: `npm install`.

 ## Starting the application
-To run the application, type: `node server.js` in the applcation path inside the terminal.
+To start the application, type: `node server.js` in the applcation path inside the terminal.

 ## Authors
 Mike Diallo